juanlvs21/granger/README.md

 Virtual store for the sale of digital books in PDF format.

-## How is it made?
+## How is it done?

 This application is made with React.js and Next.js in addition to the use of Redux.

-It has a connection to a mongodb database implemented through the new API Routes functionality provided by Next.js
+It has a backend implementation with Expressjs and Typescript, with a Mongodb database.
+Additionally uses Multer.js for file upload